 The Trendy Church

-Over the past several decades there has developed a growing mentality that the church is an outmoded organism.
-We have lost touch with the “millennial” generation.
-It is, therefore, imperative (they say) that we update the church.
+Over the past several decades there has developed a growing mentality that the church is an outdated organism.
+Somehow, we have lost touch with the “millennial” generation.
+It is, therefore, imperative (they say) that we update the chuch model.
 We must make it more trendy.

 This idea is rooted in a cultural phenomenon that may be figuratively described as “societal osmosis.”
 Environmental influences silently and slowly move from one realm to another.
 The trends of secular society to a significant degree have seeped into the religious fabric of our culture.

-There is no better example of this than the current endorsement of homosexual unions in some of the historic Protestant sects.
-That which once was an abomination is fashionable now.
+There is no better example of this than the current endorsement of homosexual unions in some of the historic Protestant sects, and increasingly so within the churches of Christ.
+That which once was an abomination is now fashionable.

-Further, the contaminated elements of “Christendom,” in differing proportions, ultimately trickle into the church.
+Further, the contaminated elements of “Christendom” in differing degrees ultimately trickle into the church.
 Not a few citizens of Christ’s kingdom are like the Israel of Samuel’s day.
 They lust to be like the nations [churches] round about (1 Sam.
 8:5).

 Consider briefly some of the major changes that have been observable in the church over the past several decades.

 A New Call for Denominational Blending